OpenIPC/docs/src/content/docs/development/contribution-guidelines.md

 ---
-title: Contributing to the docs
+title: Contributing to the OpenIPC Documentation
 description: A guide to help anyone contribute to OpenIPC's docs.
 ---

-# Contributing to the OpenIPC Documentation

 Thank you for contributing to the OpenIPC documentation!
 This guide will walk you through two main ways to contribute: **adding a new page** and **editing an existing page**.
 There’s also a section for setting up a local development environment if you want to test the site locally.

 ## Adding a New Page